V-FOR-VEND3TTA/Crescent-Clash/README.md

 # Crescent-Clash
- A landing page that counts down to an event
+ A landing page that counts down to an event.
+Built using HTML, CSS and Javascript.